PR0M3TH3AN/SeedPass/README.md

        - Upon modifying an entry, save the previous version in `backups/entry_<entry_num>_v<version>.json`.
        - Implement rollback functionality to restore from backups if needed.

-2. **Enhanced JSON Schema Integration**
+3. **Enhanced JSON Schema Integration**
    - **Description:** Adopt the new JSON schema for all entry types, ensuring consistency and flexibility.
    - **Implementation Steps:**
      - Update existing entries to conform to the new schema.
      - Ensure that new kinds adhere to the defined structure, facilitating future expansions.

-3. **Nostr Integration for Individual Entries**
+4. **Nostr Integration Enhancements**
-   - **Description:** Each entry corresponds to a separate Nostr post, enabling granular synchronization and backup.
+   - **Description:** Improve Nostr integration by changing the posting mechanism and enabling efficient synchronization.
    - **Implementation Steps:**
+     - **Selective Posting:**
-     - Modify the Nostr posting mechanism to handle individual JSON files.
+       - Modify the Nostr posting mechanism to only post new or updated entries instead of the entire index.
-     - Ensure that each new or updated entry is posted as a distinct event on Nostr.
+     - **Index Reconstruction:**
+       - On the first run, build the index from Nostr posts based on timestamps to ensure the correct and complete database retrieval.
-     - Implement synchronization logic to fetch and update entries from Nostr as needed.
+       - Implement logic to check for existing posts on the specified `npub` account and synchronize accordingly.
+     - **Configuration Integration:**
+       - Utilize the newly added configuration file to manage Nostr relays and synchronization settings.

+5. **Backup and Restore Index Option**
+   - **Description:** Provide users with the ability to backup and restore the index, offering flexibility in backup locations.
+   - **Implementation Steps:**
+     - Introduce CLI commands such as `backup-index` and `restore-index`.
+     - Allow users to choose the backup location via CLI prompts or by specifying a path in the configuration file.
+     - Ensure backups can be saved to external drives, remote folders, or other user-defined locations.
+     - Validate the integrity of backups during the restore process.

-4. **Security Enhancements**
+6. **Security Enhancements**
    - **"Secret" Mode (Clipboard-Only Password Retrieval)**
      - **Description:** Introduce a "secret" mode where passwords are copied directly to the clipboard rather than displayed on the screen upon retrieval.
      - **Features:**